chriswu77/Front-End-Capstone/README.md

 3. [Technologies used](#tech)
 4. [Usage](#usage)

 ## Motivation <a name="motivation"/>
-Project Catwalk is a retail e-commerce web app built by a team of 4 engineers and designed from a given set of business requirements.
+LA Apparel is a retail e-commerce web app built by a team of 4 engineers and designed from a given set of business requirements.

 The application consists of 4 sections:
 - **Product Detail (My contribution)**